openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

-    oft-cluster.bash <input.img><output.img><nbr clusters><sampling density%> oft-cluster.bash <input.img><output.img><nbr clusters>...<sampling density%>[mask]
+    oft-cluster.bash <input.img><output.img><NBR clusters><sampling density%> oft-cluster.bash <input.img><output.img><NBR clusters>...<sampling density%>[mask]

 DESCRIPTION
 ###########

 :code:`oft-cluster.bash` clusters input image into a given number of clusters.
 The clustering process is as follows:

 1. Generate a systematic sample using the given sample density and covering the area of input.img.
-For more details, please have a look at oft-gengrid.bash
+For more details, please have a look at :code:`oft-gengrid.bash`.
-2.  extract spectral (or other) information for every point of the grid using oft-extr
+2.  extract spectral (or other) information for every point of the grid using :code:`oft-extr`
-3.  cluster the grid points into given number of clusters using k-means algorithm oft-kmeans
+3.  cluster the grid points into given number of clusters using kmeans algorithm :code:`oft-kmeans`
 4.  classify each image pixel in one of the generated clusters using NN classification with Euclidean distance in the feature space

 The mask values are: